 Last night I camped about four miles from Pinchot pass which I intended to, well, you know, pass.
 Preferably it should be before the snow got too slushy, so I was one of the first out of the bat.
 My shoes were still rather wet and comd from yesterday’s late fording, but I had a pair of dry socks to put in them, so it wasn’t that bad.

-Nearing the pass Iran into a woman who previously had hiked the Appalachian trail.
+Nearing the pass I ran into LOL, a woman who previously had hiked the Appalachian trail.
 Her phone had run out of battery and she had ditched her paper maps, so she had gotten up early to be sure that she had someone to follow.
-She and an older man in surprisingly good shape the age considered teamed up, and the three of us forded a couple of creeks/rivers together as that made me feel more confident.
+She and Oldtimer, an older man in surprisingly good shape the age considered teamed up, and the three of us forded a couple of creeks/rivers together as that made me feel more confident.

 Coming down the pass there were some nice lakes before the trail entered more dense vegetation.
 After that were a couple of creek/river crossing necessitating the sane old routine of packing electronics down and trying to wrench out water of shoes and socks.
 When fording and having to step fully into the water, I almost instantaneously feel a sharp pain in my foot from the coldness of the water, but it subsides shortly after getting out of the water.
 I walked the most of the day with wet feet, which wasn’t nice but not as bad as expected.
 Biggest problem is if the wetness leads to blistering, which it hasn’t yet.
 The biggest crossing of the day was the South Fork of Kings River, were a through hiker had lost her life last year, so it surely demanded some respect.
 We only had a fraction of the snow of last year, but there was still some flow there.
 While it looked okayish to cross right at the trail, one should not forget one of the primary dogmas of fording, which is that you don’t have to ford where the river meets the trail, so we used the snow and fording report (similar to the water report) to see that there should be an easier way down stream.
 That was true as the river split into four making it more manageable.
 Worst part was nearly the mosquitoes after the fording so it was time for some DEET again.
 It was nice to have that crossing behind me.